15 IKEA Hacks for the Plants in Your Life

 What’s better than a fabulous planter to put your new plants in?
 An affordable planter you hacked from IKEA, of course.
-Whether you’re carefully babying an indoor herb garden or are looking for a way to DIY a vertical garden on the patio of your apartment, you can always count on IKEA for some inexpensive products that work double-duty as really cool planters and pots.
+Whether you’re carefully babying an indoor herb garden or are looking for a way to DIY a vertical garden on the patio, you can always count on IKEA for inexpensive products that do double duty as really cool planters and pots.

-7. Mid-Century Pots: DIY some little stools with legs and a piece of round wood.
-Keep the legs au natural or dip them in some bright paint — the choices are endless when it comes to personalizing these great stands. (via Sugar and Cloth)
+Keep the legs au natural or dip them in some bright paint — the choices are endless when it comes to personalizing these great stands. (via Sugar & Cloth)

-14. Wine Bottle Herb Garden: There is nothing better than having fresh herbs right on hand to cook with.
-So make over that IKEA Vurm wine bottle holder into a cool planter that takes your garden off the floor and up onto the wall. (via Curbly)
+There is nothing better than having fresh herbs at your fingertips to cook with.
+So turn that IKEA Vurm wine bottle holder into a cool planter that takes your garden off the floor and up onto the wall. (via Curbly)

 You may have some of these baskets sitting around the house already, and the worn-in look could give plants an extra touch. (via Fall For DIY)

 Okay, technically this isn’t a hack: This is just IKEA being awesome.
 Seriously though, how adorable (and useful!) is this little window sill greenhouse?

 The IKEA PS plant stand is cool on its own, but you can make it your own by swapping them out with wooden trays. (via Sugar & Cloth)

 We actually think we like the IKEA Tradig fruit bowl better as a planter.
 Plus, it’s already got all the drainage you need. (via IKEA Hackers)